gregmoille/pyLLE/README.md

 ```python
 solver.Setup()
 ```
 For the sake of simplicity and to retrieve the difference parameter, all keys of the sim and res dictionary are translated with the previously described translator dictionary and cannot be access anymore with the greek alphabet.
-Hence, in an ipython consol, one can retrieve the parameter with, for example
+Hence, in an ipython console, one can retrieve the parameter with, for example

 ```python
 IN [1]: solver.sim['mu_sim']